A248/LibertyBans/README.md

 ### Why Java 11?

 There have been several major improvements to Java for developers and server owners.
 Newer Java versions are faster for server owners and easier to develop with.
-I would strongly recommend updating to Java 11 or 14.
+I would strongly recommend updating to Java 11 or the latest version.
+(Java 11 is not the latest version by far)

 [Read more here](https://github.com/A248/LibertyBans/wiki/Why-Java-11%3F)